-- 5. Project Ownership Plan (maximum of 350 words): Complete the form according to the instructions. - 6.
-Project Title, Summary, and Performance Sites (maximum 300 words): Complete the form according to the instructions at the top of that page.
-This summary will be posted on the HRiA website if the project is funded. - 7.
-Non-Technical Summary (maximum 350 words): Prepare a lay-language description of the proposed research that can be understood by the general public. - 8.
-Applicant's Biosketch (maximum 6 pages): Use the current NIH Biographical Sketch form. - 9.
-Mentor, Chair, or Division Chief's Biosketch (maximum 6 pages each): Use the current NIH Biographical Sketch form and forward this document to the applicant for inclusion in their document upload.
-A maximum of 3 co-mentor biosketches will be allowed. - 10.
-Research Proposal (maximum of 5 pages, not including Human Subjects Section and References):

-Research Proposal Format: Arial 11 font and size must be used in the text of the research proposal section.
+Applicant Eligibility and Research Experience (form; Word template) Applicant's Biosketch - Use the current NIH Biographical Sketch form.
+Mentor, Chair, or Division Chief's Biosketch - (maximum 6 pages each): Use the current NIH Biographical Sketch form and forward this document to the applicant for upload.
+A maximum of 3 co-mentor biosketches will be allowed.
+Research Proposal (maximum of 5 pages, not including Human Subjects Section and References) - Arial 11 font and size must be used in the text of the research proposal section.
 Use single spacing within paragraphs, double spacing between paragraphs, and at least half-inch margins on all four sides.
 Any figures, graphs, tables or images may use an 8 point-font size and must be included within the page limit.

 Supplementary material (e.g., reprints of publications, appendices, and additional data) are not permitted.
 Include the applicant's name at the top of each page.
-Proposal components: